 Puerto Vallarta Life

-Puerto Vallarta is... a day at the beach under a palm-fringed palapa, fine food in a secluded courtyard restaurant, a tour by jeep into the forested foothills of the Sierra Madre, cobblestone streets, red-tiled roofs and adobe houses, lazing by a hotel pool while being served cool drinks, a boat ride on the Bay of Banderas watching whales and mantas play, shopping for handicrafts and clothes and souvenirs, serenading mariachis in the plaza, moonlight walks, sunset strolls, fiestas, festivals and fireworks, fishing, diving, sailing-- traditional and modern, it’s Magic!
+Puerto Vallarta is... a day at the beach under a palm-fringed palapa, fine food in a secluded courtyard restaurant, a tour by jeep into the forested foothills of the Sierra Madre, cobblestone streets, red-tiled roofs and adobe houses, lazing by a hotel pool while being served cool drinks, a boat ride on the Bay of Banderas watching whales and mantas play, shopping for handicrafts and clothes and souvenirs, serenading mariachis in the plaza, moonlight walks, sunset strolls, fiestas, festivals and fireworks, fishing, diving, sailing—traditional and modern, it’s magic!
 Puerto Vallarta has been on the international tourism map for over 50 years.
-Many feel it is the one vacation area where a destination in a single locale features the culture and traditions of old and new Mexico, combined with sun, sea, and sand resort ambience.
+Many feel it is the one vacation area where a single locale features the culture and traditions of both old and new Mexico, combined with sun, sea, and sand resort ambience.

-Las PeñasThe three offshore rocks along the bay's southern coast, an early landmark for ships and source of the original name of Puerto Vallarta.
-Also known as Los Arcos.
+Las PeñasThe three offshore rocks along our bay's southern coast, an early landmark for ships—and the origin of Puerto Vallarta’s name, it’s also known as Los Arcos.

 A Variety of VillagesAround the bay and inland lie a number of intriguing villages.
-North in Nayarit : Rincon de Guayabitos, San Francisco (San Pancho), Sayulita, La Cruz de Huanacaxtle, the Valle de Banderas' three towns and Bucerias.
-In Jalisco: Las Juntas, Ixtapa, El Pitillal on the north side of PV and Mismaloya and Boca de Tomatlan on the south side.
+North in the State of Nayarit: Rincon de Guayabitos, San Francisco (San Pancho), Sayulita, La Cruz de Huanacaxtle, the Valle de Banderas’ three towns and Bucerias.
+In the State of Jalisco: Las Juntas, Ixtapa, El Pitillal on the north side of PV, and Mismaloya and Boca de Tomatlan on the south side.
 Two major visitor villages behind the mountains: San Sebastian del Oeste and Talpa de Allende.
-Most of these see an influx of winter visitors for longer stays.
+Most of these areas see an influx of winter visitors for longer stays.

 How do I get around?

-Just too numerous to list, and all around the Bay.
-The liveliest, perhaps, is Los Muertos in Puerto Vallarta, just south of the Rio Cuale and the most tranquil along the north shore along the road to Punta Mita.
+Simply too numerous to list, and all around the Bay.
+The liveliest, perhaps, is Los Muertos in Puerto Vallarta, just south of the Rio Cuale—and the most tranquil is along the North Shore along the road to Punta Mita.

-South of town from Mismaloya: Chino’s Paraiso, Chico’s Paradise and El Edén (food services at all three).
-Also, via horseback into the hills
+South of town from Mismaloya: Chino’s Paraiso, Chico’s Paradise and El Edén (food service at all three).
+Also, via horseback into the hills.

 Old Town, or Viejo Vallarta, known for its traditional red-tiled roofs, whitewashed buildings, cobblestone streets and hillside homes.
 Center for restaurants, shops, galleries and government.